ack-sec/toyberry/README.md

 - MultiAgent Atlas: Atlas can be extended to support multi-agent reasoning, where multiple agents collaborate to solve complex problems.
 This can be achieved by introducing communication and coordination mechanisms between agents.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.
-This is not a full focus project of mine but will spend couple of hours every week, so expect delay in responses and fixes.

 ## Copyright